skordal/potato/README.md

 To instantiate the processor, add the source files from the `src/` folder to your project.
 Use the `pp_potato` entity to instantiate a processor with a wishbone interface.
 Some generics are provided to configure the processor core.

-An example System-on-Chip for the Xilinx Arty board can be found in the `example/` directory of the source repository.
+An example System-on-Chip for the Arty development board can be found in the `example/` directory of the source repository.

+## Compiler Toolchain

+To program the processor, you need an appropriate compiler toolchain.
+Follow the instructions on the [RISCV tools repository](https://github.com/riscv/riscv-tools) to build and install a toolchain.

+## Reporting bugs and issues

+Bugs and issues related to the Potato processor can be reported on the project's [GitHub page](https://github.com/skordal/potato).